 "Funny Aneurysm" Moment: Any time Myra (post breakup with Steve) makes any comment about not wanting to live without him.
 Michelle Thomas (the actress who played Myra) died at the age of 29 from a rare form of stomach cancer.

 Growing the Beard: Happened somewhere around the third season, when they figured out how to use Steve without him sticking out like a sore thumb.

-Informed Wrongness: Pretty much any time one of the other main characters gets mad or annoyed at Steve when he does something stupid or insensitive, even if its Innocently Insensitive, such as the time when Steve accidentally trashed a model ship Carl had worked hard on.
-True it was an accident but still, Steve as usual forced himself into the Winslow home without their permission and through his usual lack of respect for their personal space destroyed a piece of Carl's property, causing Carl to grumble "You know, I really hate that kid..." which upset Steve so much that he started sleepwalking into their home and assaulting Carl out of resentment.
-And yet Carl is made to feel like he's the bad guy even though it was Steve who was at fault.
+Informed Wrongness: Pretty much any time one of the other main characters gets mad or annoyed at Steve when he does something stupid or insensitive, even if its Innocently Insensitive.
+For example, the time Steve accidentally trashed a model ship Carl had worked hard on.
+True, it was an accident but still, Steve, as usual, forced himself into the Winslow home without their permission.
+Through his usual lack of respect for their personal space, he ended up destroying a piece of Carl's property, causing Carl to grumble "You know, I really hate that kid."
+This upset Steve so much that he started sleepwalking into the Winslows home and assaulting Carl out of resentment.
+And yet, Carl is made to feel like he's the bad guy even though it was Steve who was at fault.

-Another time Steve took Carl to court to sue him for accidentally killing Steve's pet grasshopper, and when asked to the stand to explain himself Carl's response was "Ladies and gentlemen... it was just a stupid bug."
+Another time, Steve took Carl to court to sue him for accidentally killing Steve's pet stick bug.
+When asked to take the stand to explain himself, Carl's response was, "Ladies and gentlemen... it was just a stupid bug."

 Jerkass Woobie: Myra.
 She's a clingy jealous girl of the worst kind, becomes increasingly batshit crazy in later years and eventually resorts to breaking the law to keep her hooks in Steve.
 And yet you can't help but feel sorry for her whenever you're reminded that underneath all the crazy, she really does love him.